CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Turn-on-Red.md

 applied; it enables far-side unprotected turns, but only between one-way roads (the vehicle must enter from, and exit to, a one-way road).

-A far-side turn means the first road on the opposite side that traffic drives on (eg. if traffic drives on the right, they can turn left - but only if it's from/to one-way roads).
+A far-side turn means the first road on the opposite side that traffic drives on (e.g. if traffic drives on the right, they can turn left — but only if it's from/to one-way roads).

-### Appicators
+### Applicators

 To set **city-wide defaults** for **near-side turns**: